AloisSeckar/demos-java/JavaTech.md

 ## Arquillian
 https://arquillian.org/
-- Innovative and highly extensible testing platform for the JVM backet by RetHat.
+- Innovative and highly extensible testing platform for the JVM backed by RetHat.

 ## Cryostat
 https://cryostat.io/